Michaelvilleneuve/react-native-boilerplate/README.md

 ## How do I launch the project ?

 1. npm install
+2. npm install -G react-native-rename
+3. react-native-rename yournewname
-2. react-native link
+3. react-native link
-3. Either run 👉 react-native run-ios
+4. Either run 👉 react-native run-ios
-4. Or 👉 react-native run-android
+5. Or 👉 react-native run-android

 ## How do I start coding ?